 1. Use Vinegar for Mineral Deposits

-White vinegar is excellent for removing mineral deposits and hard water stains.
-Soak a cloth in vinegar and wrap it around the faucet or handle for 10–15 minutes.
-Wipe clean afterward to reveal a bright, polished surface.
+White vinegar is an incredible natural descaler for removing stubborn mineral deposits and calcium crusts.
+Saturate a cotton cloth entirely in vinegar and wrap it snugly around the base of the fixture for 10 to 15 minutes.
+Once the acid breaks down the bond, wipe the surface clean with a fresh cloth to reveal a bright, smooth finish.

 2. Lemon Juice for Natural Shine

-Fresh lemon juice is a natural cleaner that cuts through grease and grime.
-Rub the lemon over your faucet or handle, let it sit for a few minutes, and rinse with warm water.
-This method leaves a fresh scent and sparkling finish.
+Fresh lemon juice contains citric acid, a natural cleaning compound that effortlessly cuts through grease and dull surface oxidation.
+Rub a cut lemon directly over your plumbing hardware, let the active juices sit for roughly 5 minutes, and rinse with warm water.
+This method cuts grime and leaves behind a beautiful, crisp scent.

 3. Baking Soda Paste for Stubborn Stains

-Mix baking soda with water to form a paste for tough stains.
-Apply the paste to faucets or handles, gently scrub with a soft brush, and rinse thoroughly.
-Baking soda not only cleans but also helps remove lingering odors.
+Mix three parts baking soda with one part water to form a smooth, non-runny paste for treating stubborn grease stains.
+Apply the paste directly to the metal joints, gently work it into the seams with a soft-bristled brush, and rinse thoroughly.
+Baking soda acts as a mild cleanser while actively neutralizing lingering bathroom odors.

 4. Olive Oil for Polishing